 Software developers create the applications or systems that run on a computer or another device.
 They apply the principles of engineering, analytics and computer science to develop and test all kinds of software and applications.
 Many software developers are employed by firms that deal in computer systems design and related services, manufacturing, or for software publishers.

-The BLS projects 21 percent job growth for this field.
-It’s one of the top job listings on ZipRecruiter.
+The BLS projects 22 percent job growth for this field through 2029.

 17. Website tester

 Sites like UserTesting.com and Userlytics.com pay people to test different websites and mobile apps, then share their feedback.
-UserTesting.com pays testers $10 per 20-minute test.
-Testers then share their feedback in a video.
+Companies use website testers to get unbiased feedback.

 Opportunities for this work, sometimes called “remote usability testing,” may be limited.
+Testers may be paid $10 to conduct a 20-minute test, for example.
 This is more of a side gig.

 Median annual wage: N/A